OscarSLopez09/WordPress-website-deployment/README.md

 <img src="https://github.com/OscarSLopez09/WordPress-website-deployment/blob/master/vpc.15.PNG?raw=true" height="50%" width="50%" alt="Disk Sanitization Steps"/>

-I create the private subnets for this project: Priave App Subnet AZ1, Private Subnet AZ1, Private Data Subnet AZ1, and Private Data Subnet AZ2.
+Private subnets for this project: Priave App Subnet AZ1, Private Subnet AZ1, Private Data Subnet AZ1, and Private Data Subnet AZ2.
 The Private App Subnet are going to hold the Webserver and the Private Data Subnets are going to hold the Database instance.
 All AZ1 subnets are created on the US-East-1A and all the AZ2 subnets are created on the Us-East-1B AZ.

 * Create subnet VPC: Dev VPC
 * Subnet name: Private App Subnet AZ1